Board Charter Temp

 - assisting the Chairman in organising information necessary for the Board to deal with the agenda and for providing such information to Directors on a timely basis;

 - assuming full accountability to the Board for all aspects of the Company’s operation and performance;

-- provide strong leadership and ensure the business objectives and strategies are communicated across all levels in the Company;
+- provide strong leadership and ensure the business objectives, strategies and policies are communicated across all levels in the Company;

 - assuring that the Group’s corporate identity, products and services are of high standards and reflective of the market environment; and